Students living with disability and students with carer responsibilities guidelines

 - in the last six months for a fluctuating or degenerative condition

-- in the last three years for learning disability
+- after the age of 16 years for learning disability

 - no date required for a permanent disability.

 - state the specific disability, mental health or medical condition